 How to Make Mashed Potatoes

-3. Once boiling, reduce heat to low and simmer, covered, until potatoes are fork-tender, approximately 20-25 minutes (cooking time will vary depending on the size of potato chunks).
+2. Boil the potatoes.
+Transfer the peeled potatoes to a large pot filled with cold, salted water and bring to a boil.
+Once boiling, reduce the heat to low and simmer, covered, until the potatoes are fork-tender, approximately 20-25 minutes (cooking time will vary depending on the size of your chopped potatoes).
+Cook until fork tender, then drain well.
+Return the potatoes to the pot.

-5. In a separate, smaller saucepot, add the butter, milk, sour cream, salt, and black pepper.
-Set over medium heat and cook until hot, stirring often to prevent milk from burning.
+3. Warm the dairy.
+Add the butter, milk, sour cream, salt, and black pepper to a small pot set over medium heat and cook until hot (not boiling), stirring often to prevent milk from burning.

-6. Meanwhile, use a potato masher or potato ricer to mash potatoes.
-Pour the heated milk and butter mixture in with the mashed potatoes and continue to mash and mix until desired texture and consistency is reached.
-Season with additional salt and pepper to taste.
+4. Mash the potatoes.
+Use a potato masher or potato ricer to mash the potatoes.
+Pour the heated milk and butter mixture into the mashed potatoes and continue to mash and mix until the desired texture and consistency are reached—season with additional salt and pepper to taste.

 Tips and Tricks